 - a.
 Testing out of preparatory writing via ACT, SAT, or College's writing placement test - b.
 College's writing placement testing was waived for: - 1) College English composition course with a grade of C or better - 2) Recent high school senior English course with appropriate grade - c.
-Completion of preparatory writing course; CPE 0300 with a grade of B or better or CPE 0400 with a grade of C or better, or ENG 0900 with a grade of B or higher
+Completion of preparatory writing course; ENG 0900 or ENG 0980 with a grade of C or higher